byu12/Particle-Swarm-Algorithm/README.md

 # Particle-Swarm-Algorithm
 The particle swarm optimization (PSO) algorithm, developed in 1995 by Kennedy and Eberhart, is based on the social behavior exhibited by animals such as birds or fish when they are working as a group to reach a destination.
 The algorithm can be used to find the global minimum or maximun of different types of functions.
 This project will create a PSO implementation to obtain the minimum of the Ackley Function.

+The program contains five input paratmers: number of iterations, number of particles, inertia weight, cognitive coefficient and socal coefficient

+There are several ways to run the program as shown below.
+In this project, the program is ran in a python executable as number 4.

 1. Run program with shell script:

 Make sure to change the directory in call_pso.sh to your local directory before running the program.